colehahn/colehahn.github.io/README.md

 This project was created with create-react-app

-To develop locally, use `npm start`
+To develop locally, use `npm run dev`

 To update your github pages website, use `npm run deploy`